danfuzz/samizdat/doc/language-guide/03-functions.md

 See the introductory section "Logic operations" for more details.

-### Selectors and methods
+### Symbols and methods

-Classes in Samizdat bind selectors (method identifiers) to functions, for later invocation.
-See the "Selector" subsection under "Data" for information about selector syntax and semantics.
+Classes in Samizdat bind symbols (method identifiers) to functions, for later invocation.
+See the "Symbol" subsection under "Data" for information about symbol syntax and semantics.

 #### Binding methods